tgrozenski/SunriseAlarm/README.md

    Choose the days of the week you want a sunrise alarm.

 2. **Adjust Offset:**
    Use the offset input to set how many minutes before or after sunrise the alarm should trigger.
+Toggle up for minutes before sunrise and down for minutes after sunrise. e.g. ^ 20 would mean an alarm set for 20 minutes before the sunrise at my location.

 3. **Sync Location:**
-   The app will automatically fetch your location.
+   The app will automatically fetch your location if it has permission.
 If permissions are missing, use the "Manage Location Permissions" button.
+A toast will be displayed periodically if no location is found.
+The app uses a cached location if available.

 4. **Manage Alarms:**
    Use the "Manage Alarms" button to view or edit all alarms on your device.

 ## Project Structure

-The project uses the MVVM architectural pattern for clear separation of concern for components.
+The project uses the MVVM architectural pattern for clear separation of concern between the UI and the business logic.

 - [`app/src/main/java/com/example/sunriseappnew/`](app/src/main/java/com/example/sunriseappnew/): Main application source code.
   - [`MainActivity.kt`](app/src/main/java/com/example/sunriseappnew/MainActivity.kt): Main entry point and UI composition.